bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

     weight: 30

 ---
 [Xamarin](/tutorials/xamarin/index/) provides a developer with tools that can help them building cross-platform mobile applications.
-Bitrise supports Xamarin apps, of course: this guide aims to walk you through the procedure of:
+[Bitrise](https://app.bitrise.io/users/sign_in) supports Xamarin apps, of course: this guide aims to walk you through the procedure of:

 * Adding a Xamarin app to Bitrise
 * Testing the app
 * Deploying the app

 You can do the entire procedure in a single Workflow but we recommend using at least two: one to test your app and one to deploy it.
-There is no need to have separate Workflows for the different project types, though: you can build both an iOS and an Android version of a Xamarin app within a single Workflow.
+There is no need to have separate Workflows for the different project types, though: you can build both; an iOS and an Android version of a Xamarin app within a single Workflow.

 ## Before you start

-Before adding a Xamarin app on Bitrise, you need to prepare your Xamarin solution file.
+Before [adding a Xamarin app on Bitrise](https://app.bitrise.io/apps/add), you need to prepare your Xamarin solution file.
 Bitrise detects the solution file and all the available [solution configurations](https://docs.microsoft.com/en-us/visualstudio/ide/understanding-build-configurations?view=vs-2017) present in it.

 A Xamarin solution file can contain multiple projects.
 Your solution configuration determines which projects (solution items) should be built and what project configuration type (for example, debug or release) the build should use.